-Nota - Connect, collaborate, and co-create in real time!
+Nota lets you connect, collaborate, and co-create in real time!
 Nota, a dynamic whiteboard wiki, allows multiple users to write and integrate text, paste photos and maps, add video and audio to make brainstorms, presentations, and scrapbooks in a snap. (from 2011 ALA Top 25 Websites for Teaching and Learning)

 MixBook is like a digital scrapbook.
 You can choose theme, background, layouts and creative elements, you can use pictures and clip arts from your computers or from online photo albums : Picasa, Flickr, Smugmug, PhotoBucket or facebook.
 You can invite your friends to collaborate on the same project, edit and share the books online for FREE!
 MixBook for Educators is a safe environment for digital storytelling project in classrooms.

-Skrbl - Team resources for online collaboration, like an virtual office, it’s an online multi user whiteboard, Share resources with your team, co browse the web, annotate shared documents, video phone, skype calls …
+Skrbl is for online collaboration, like an virtual office, it’s an online multi user whiteboard, Share resources with your team, co browse the web, annotate shared documents, video phone, skype calls …

-Twiddla - Cooperatively mark up websites, graphics, and photos, or start brainstorming on a blank canvas, it’s an online real-time web-meeting tool with voice chat capability, the professional version is offered free for education use now
+Twiddla is to cooperatively mark up websites, graphics, and photos, or start brainstorming on a blank canvas, it’s an online real-time web-meeting tool with voice chat capability, the professional version is offered free for education use now.

-Writeboard - web-base text documents let you save every edit, roll back to any version, and easily compare changes
+Writeboard is a web-base text documents let you save every edit, roll back to any version, and easily compare changes.

 Wall Wisher is a web application that provides a virtual bulletin board for teachers to questions or ideas for students to think about, students are sent the unique wall URL and can leave virtual sticky notes answering the question, it fosters collaboration between students.

-SchoolTube - a place for teachers and students to share videos online and in 21st century classroom, it offers free channels where teachers can post student videos, to premium channels and super channels with more features
+SchoolTube is a place for teachers and students to share videos online and in 21st century classroom, it offers free channels where teachers can post student videos, to premium channels and super channels with more features.